Guy smiling and playing piano

 Traits of “High-Functioning” or High-Masking Autism in Females

-Note: At NeuroSpark Health, we do not use functioning labels in reference to autism.
+Note: NeuroSpark Health does not use functioning labels in reference to autism.
 This article is meant to welcome and educate those who are using search engines to look up “high-functioning” autism in females.
 We support you.

-The signs of autism are not always recognized by providers who don’t understand the nuances of the autism spectrum and the various manifestations.
+The signs of adult autism are often overlooked or misunderstood by providers who don’t understand the nuances of the autism spectrum and the various presentations.
 This can be especially true for women.
-Women are often overlooked in autism diagnoses for a variety of reasons.
-For women who mask their signs, unfortunately they may not receive the answers they need until they pursue evaluation with a trained diagnostician who specializes in identifying autism in women.
+Autism diagnoses in women are misdiagnosed and overlooked for a variety of reasons.
+Unfortunately, women who mask their autistic traits do not receive the support or answers they need until they pursue evaluation with a diagnostician who specializes in identifying autism in women.
 While a formal autism assessment from a qualified, trained provider can be a life-changing step toward validation, there are some common signs that late-identified autistic women express, even if they are high-masking.

 Traits of “high-functioning” or high-masking autism in women